 - It is difficult to find the epidural space

 - The local anaesthetic does not spread evenly around the epidural space

 - The catheter falls out

 An epidural anaesthetic is usually a safe procedure but as with every medical procedure, side effects and complications can occur.
 The most common of these side effects is hypotension also known as low blood pressure.
-This is due the local anaesthetic used, this will be monitored and medicine may be given during the procedure.
+This is due to the local anaesthetic used.
+The blood pressure will be monitored and medicine may be given during the procedure.

-After an epidural, the anaesthetic causes you to loose the feeling in your bladder when it is full.
-A catheter is inserted into your bladder allows the urine to drain away.
+After an epidural, the anaesthetic causes you to lose the feeling in your bladder when it is full.
+A catheter is inserted into your bladder to allow the urine to drain away.
 Your bladder will return to normal as soon as the epidural wears off.